-In this phase, estimated for Q2 2021, the network will convert to Nominated Proof of Stake (NPoS) as designed by Web3 Foundation wherein validators can participate by staking (locking) tokens.
+Dock utilizes Nominated Proof of Stake (NPoS) as designed by Web3 Foundation wherein validators can participate by staking (locking) tokens.
 Candidate validators can stake their own tokens or other token holders can nominate candidates by locking tokens on their behalf.
-The locked tokens can only be withdrawn after 2 epochs (20 days).
+The locked tokens can only be withdrawn after 7 days.
 This time period is called an unbonding period.

-The candidates with the most stake behind them become validators and earn rewards every epoch; there can be at most 50 validators at any given instant.
+The candidates with the most stake behind them become validators and earn rewards every epoch; while there can be several hundred validators, only 50 validators will be validating at any given instant.
 In case of malicious behavior, the validators and their nominators are penalized proportionately via a mechanism called slashing.
-Slashing is an event where the validator and/or nominator loses a defined proportion of staked tokens, which are then redistributed among validators, the maliciousness reporter (when it applies), and the Treasury.
-The block rewards consist of the emission rewards and fees from the transactions and block rewards for each epoch go to the Treasury with 60% being reserved for Treasury and rest for validators.
-The emission rewards are configured such that every year at most a certain amount of tokens need to be emitted and this number decreases each year by 25% of the remaining supply.
-The Treasury also gets a share of the slashings depending on the kind of maliciousness, more on that later.
+Slashing is an event where the validator and/or nominator loses a defined proportion of staked tokens, which are then redistributed among validators, the maliciousness reporter (if applicable), and the Treasury.
+The block rewards consist of the emission rewards and fees from the transactions and block rewards for each epoch go to the Treasury with 60% being reserved for Treasury and 40% for validators.
+The emission rewards are configured such that every year at most a certain amount of tokens needs to be emitted and this number decreases each year by 25% of the remaining supply.
+The Treasury also gets a share of the slashing depending on the malicious activity.
 For more details on the economics, check the section on PoS token-economics.